PM secures state and territory support on referendum

 Premiers and chief ministers signed a statement of intent to work collaboratively and support a constitutionally enshrined voice.

-“We recognise this significant opportunity to recognise Aboriginal and Torres Strait Islanders as the First Peoples of Australia in our constitution,” the statement said.
+“We recognise this significant opportunity to recognise Aboriginal and Torres Strait Islanders as the First Peoples of Australia in our constitution,” Friday’s statement said.

 “We also acknowledge the enduring strength of First People leadership and knowledge through the establishment of a voice to the Australian parliament on matters affecting Aboriginal and Torres Strait Islander peoples and communities.